madeirasquared/madeirasquared-/writing.md

 permalink: /writing
 ---

+**the guardian**
+I went all the way to Akaroa to learn about [blue pāua pearls](https://www.theguardian.com/world/2025/may/24/shimmering-with-an-opal-shine-new-zealands-unique-blue-pearls-face-threat-of-warming-seas) and I also took some nice photos!

 **writing for the spinoff**

 I have written so many pieces for The Spinoff but these are some of my favourites and/or crowd favourites.
 I might add some of my favourite pieces from beloved student magazine Salient one day too.